Searching ...

 Beautiful Southern Architecture

-But as a place to live, there’s so much more to Charleston than just its downtown area.
-Beautiful neighborhoods with a high quality of life surround the metro, from North Charleston to the top schools in Mount Pleasant to the relaxed pace of James Island.
+But as a place to live, there’s so much more to Charleston than just its downtown and culinary scene.
+Beautiful neighborhoods with a high quality of life surround the metro, from the affordable home prices in North Charleston to the top schools in Mount Pleasant to the relaxed pace of James Island.
+The bustling downtown includes a robust arts culture, boutique shopping, and museums.
+Day trip to destinations like the Isle of Palms or Murrells Inlet.

 Hilton Head-Bluffton